RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #792, #793

+Finished some refactoring for `kli` and also added a way for me to sort import lines from now on.
+I also ignore `log` as an unused variable so I can keep my `@dev-xp/log` imports in and it allows me to debug faster and ultimately speed me up.
+And `kli` now returns an array of packages separated by new lines so I can use it with my `kak` `jump` command and jump to packages now very easily.
+I might want to adjust the `jump` command to include external dependency jumping.

 ## #788, #789, #790, #791

 Really wanted to be able to setup the `jump` command for `kak` to autocomplete